nikolaishields/k3s/docs/release/k3s-release.md

 2. Ensure as pre-release is still checked.
 3. Publish.

-Once CI has completed and artifacts are created:
+24 hours after CI has completed and artifacts are created:
 1. Edit release to remove pre-release, and save.
+2. Update channel server

 The resulting run can be viewed here:
 [k3s-io/k3s Drone Dashboard](https://drone-publish.k3s.io/k3s-io/k3s)

 # Create Release Images
 The k3s-upgrade repository bundles a k3s binary and script that allows a user to upgrade to a new k3s release.
+This process is normally automated, however this can fail.
+If the automation does fail, do the following:

 Go to the [k3s-upgrade repository](https://github.com/k3s-io/k3s-upgrade) and manually create a new tag for the release.
 This will kick off a build of the image.
-This process is normally automated, however this can fail.
-If the automation does fail, do the following:

 1. Draft a new release
 2. Enter the tag (e.g. v1.22.5-rc1+k3s1).